RishabhS66/Expense-Management-Software-React-App/README.md

 ### Adding a New Employee
 Steps to add a new employee -
-1. The administrator has to be logged in.
-Only the user with Administrator role will be able to access **Admin Options** on the navigation bar.
+1. The _Administrator_ has to be logged in.
+Only the user with _Administrator_ role will be able to access **Admin Options** on the navigation bar.
 2. Click **Admin Options** -> **Add Employee**.
 <div align = "center">
   <kbd>